5 Universities Doing Captioning Right

 They also provide training and education for staff, focusing their efforts on the key stakeholders such as the content creators.

 UW’s practical approach to accessibility demonstrates that implementing a strategy for accessibility doesn’t have to be a daunting, resource-absorbing initiative.
 Instead, accessibility can be taken in small, feasible steps, beginning taking that initial commitment.

-You can learn more about UW’s strategy in this webinar, or register for the upcoming free webinar with UW, “Video Accessibility at the University of Washington.”
+You can learn more about UW’s strategy in this webinar, or learn about their approach to video accessibility in the webinar, “Video Accessibility at the University of Washington.”